glitchammer/UP1_PopMovies/README.md

 # UP1_PopMovies

-Please replace the API key for theMovieDB.org in file MainActivity.java
+Please replace the API key for theMovieDB.org in file TheMovieDBClient.java